 Best Jar Openers for arthritic hands

-Best jar openers for arthritic hands are those that put as little strain as possible on your hands when you are opening jars.
+Best jar openers for arthritis are those that put as little strain as possible on your hands when you are opening jars.

 People with weak hands, arthritis, or carpal tunnel syndrome are well aware that it is not just unscrewing the lid that demands the effort, but also a lot of strength is required from the hand that holds the jar.
 And the wider the jar is – the more difficult the task becomes.

 But don’t despair!
 With modern technology and innovations, there is the solution to this problem.

 I’ll introduce you to the types of jar openers available on the market today that will make jar opening an easy task.
 Which kind of opener you choose will depend on your individual needs: how severe your arthritis is, your budget, and also how the opener will be used.

 * This post may contain affiliate links which means that if you click and make a purchase through the link – I earn a commission at NO extra cost to you.
 You can read my full disclosure at the bottom of the page.

 So, keeping in mind that the best jar openers for arthritic hands should lessen the strain on both hands my recommendations (listing from the best to good) are: